ericgggg/Lianghao/_posts/2022-04-03-Endianess.md

         return 0;
     }

 As you can see, there will be problem when machine with different endianness communicating with each other.
-In networking, in order to solve the problem, the standard is to always use Big-endianness when
+In networking, in order to solve the problem, the standard is to always use big-endianness when a multibyte data is about to leave the machine to the wire/network.
+We call it network-byte-order(big-endian), while anything stored on the machine is called host-byte-order(depending on what architecure the machine has, this can be either big-endian on big-endian machines or little-endian on little-endian machines).
+    As an example, an ipv4 address 192.168.0.1, when travelled over the network, is stored as 32 bit integer in big-endian format:
+        192      168      0        1
+        Low memory ----------> High memory
+        11000000 10101000 00000000 00000001

+    When the data arrives to a specific local machine, it will be interpret differently.
+    On big-endian machines, which treat lowest byte as the most significant byte, the value will be the same.
+While on little-endian machines, which treat lowest byte as the most least significant byte, the value will be:
+        00000001 00000000 10101000 11000000, which is 16820416 in decimal instead of 3232235521.

+So on little-endian machines, certain action is needed to parse the data received from network into correct host byte order.
+In C++, we can use ntohl() to do the parsing.
+Similarly, we also need to call htonl() on little endian machines to parse the data from host byte into network byte order before sending it to wire/network.